-Now that you’ve learned how to better manage your donor community, there’s no limit to how far your organization can go.
+Now that you’ve learned how to better manage volunteers and your donor community, there’s no limit to how far your organization can go.

 John Killoran is CEO of @Pay, an exciting new fundraising technology that makes it easy for people to donate in two clicks from text, email, web and social media sites.
 John pioneered SMTP payments and has been a major innovator in the mobile payments space for the past 5 years.
 When he is not running a company, he is cooking food for his family and telling his dogs to stop barking.